iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Introducing Cone.md

 - [Dual Cone](Dual%20Cone.md).
 Related to the Fenchel dual of indicator functions.
 - [Polar Cone](Polar%20Cone.md).
 A polar cone is the result of a transformation on a cone such that it's perpendicular to the original cones.
 - [Normal Cone](Normal%20Cone.md).
 A conic descriptions of sets with convex analysis or variational flavors.
-- [Tangent Cone](Tangent%20Cone.md).
+- [Tangent Cone Introduction](AMATH%20516%20Numerical%20Optimizations/Background/Tangent%20Cone%20Introduction.md).
 A conic descriptions of functions and sets with convex analysis or variational flavors.